marcotduenas/goldstein/README.md

 > Big brother is watching you!

 **Goldstein** is an simple and low-level package manager.
-It was written entirely in shell script.
+It was written entirely in shell script and tries to be portable as much as possible.

 # Installation
 # Basic Usage